Provenir: a better way for beef

 “It wasn’t specially fed cattle, and we didn’t have thousands of bodies to test for the best one,” Balazs says.
 “We didn’t do pH testing, and all the other stuff that our competitors do.
 At that stage, we were only processing maybe eight head a week.
 So we just grabbed what we had, and entered it – and were the only ones to win a gold medal.
 From there, we knew that there was something about removing the stress from the animal.
 The consistency of the quality of the product is increased.”

-Provenir has now been operating for 18 months, and customers include top restaurants such as Rockpool and Three Blue Ducks.
-The business is also aware of the importance of reducing the impact of meat production on the environment, and so works to partner with farmers who use regenerative practices.
+Provenir has now been operating for 18 months.
+Customers include Rockpool and Three Blue Ducks.
+The business is also aware of the need to reduce the impact of meat production on the environment, so partners with farmers who use regenerative practices.

 “We don’t go to any feedlots,” Balazs says.
 “They’re all grass-fed, free-range farms.
 We believe that the flavour is a lot better from grass-fed product; it’s a lot better for the animals and it’s better for the environment.”